DOGECOIN87/gor-incinerator/README.md

-# Gor Incinerator - Gorbagana Token Account Manager
+# Gor Incinerator - Premium Token Burning Service

-A production-ready dApp for efficiently closing empty token accounts on the **Gorbagana** blockchain with an optional 5% fee structure.
+The easiest way to reclaim rent from empty token accounts on the **Gorbagana** blockchain.
+Professional service with a transparent 5% fee.

 ## 📚 Documentation